- Regulators and policymakers call for a ban on cryptocurrencies;

 That is, a $100 exposure would give rise to risk weighted assets of $1250, which when multiplied by the minimum capital requirement of 8% results in a minimum capital requirement of $100 (ie the same value of the original exposure, as 12.5 is reciprocal of 0.08).

 5 Regulation?
-The fundamental question should be: how do regulators see the future of the crypto ecosystem, its service providers and participants?
-Especially if ‘traditional’ banks are discouraged from holding cryptocurrencies.
-At minimum, are they willing to accept and appreciate the fact that cryptocurrencies and the underlying blockchain technology have spurred innovation and have given birth to a new financial ecosystem which can offer considerable benefits to the financial institutions they supervise and the end consumer?
+The fundamental question should be: how do regulators see the future of the crypto ecosystem?
+Especially if ’traditional’ banks are discouraged from holding cryptocurrencies.
+Are regulators willing to accept and appreciate the fact that cryptocurrencies and the underlying blockchain technology have spurred innovation and have given birth to a new financial ecosystem which can offer considerable benefits to the financial institutions they supervise and the end consumer?

-Although the cryptocurrency movement has its roots in distrust of government and other operators, most proponents of cryptocurrencies and the crypto ecosystem already embrace some regulation because they understand that this will help the adoption they want.
+Although the cryptocurrency movement has its roots in distrust of government and other operators, most proponents of cryptocurrencies and the crypto ecosystem already embrace some regulation.
 They acknowledge that regulation creates trust and does not equal full governmental control.
 Proponents of the crypto ecosystem should be more forward thinking and take a more proactive and cooperative approach towards regulators and policymakers.